Is Closing a Credit Card With a Zero Balance a Good Idea?

 How a Credit Card With No Balance Affects Your Credit Utilization Rate

 The amount of credit you use in relation to the amount of money creditors are willing to lend you is your credit utilization ratio.
-Your credit utilization ratio is one of the biggest factors used to determine your credit score.
-It accounts for 30% of your credit score under the FICO scoring model and is labeled “extremely influential” under the VantageScore model.1,2 Experts recommend keeping your credit utilization ratio below 30%.
+Your credit utilization ratio is one significant factor used to determine your credit score.
+It accounts for 30% of your credit score under the FICO scoring model and is labeled “highly influential” under the VantageScore model.1 It’s recommended you keep your credit utilization ratio below 10%.2

 Impact of Closing Zero Balance Credit Card on Credit Utilization Ratio